 Instruction for Authors

-Click here for download Guide for Authors.
+Click here to download Guide for Authors.

 Manuscript Submission & Charges

-Journal does not charge authors for submission of manuscript.
+Journal does not charge authors for submission of the manuscript.
 The policy of EEER is to review all submitted articles in a Single-Blind method.
 Single-blind peer review means that the identity of the reviewer is anonymous, but the author's name and affiliation are on the paper.
 Environmental Energy and Economic Research (EEER) is an open access journal.
 Accordingly, readers are allowed to copy, use, distribute, transmit and display the work publicly and to make and distribute derivative works, in any digital medium for any responsible purpose, subject to proper attribution of authorship.
 Manuscripts should be submitted through this website and Email submissions are not acceptable.
-Publishing charge for Iranian authors is 6000000 Rials.
+The publishing charge for Iranian authors is 6000000 Rials.

 User License Agreement

 Environmental Energy and Economic Research (EEER) provides access to archived material through the journal archives.
 All articles published open access will be immediately and permanently free for everyone to read and download.
 Permitted reuse is defined by Creative Commons user license called "Creative Common Attribution" (Creative Commons Attribution 4.0 International (CC BY 4.0)).